-The Comparison window shows measurement data before and after optimization and allows the user to view the steps that achieved the optimized data (for example Correction, Smoothing or Auto).
+The Comparison window shows measurement data before and after optimization and allows the user to compare the steps that achieved the optimized data (for example Correction, Smoothing or Auto).

 Compare Mode: Select a color distance formula.
-Available are Delta-Auto, DeltaE-76, DeltaE-2000, Delta-L, Delta-C and Delta-H, with the last three being particularly helpful when evaluating proofs.
+Available are Delta-Auto, Delta-DCS, DeltaE-76, DeltaE-2000, Delta-Ch, Delta-L, Delta-C and Delta-H, with the last three being particularly helpful when evaluating proofs.

 - Apply a correction to the measurement data.

-- Select the data in Data Set window.
+- Select the data in the Data Set window.

-- Click on the Compare button on the bottom of the window.
+- Click on the Compare button at the bottom of the window.

 - Use Mark from and Mark to sliders to highlight patches within the DeltaE deviations selected.
 Highlighted patches are marked in red and the one patch with the maximum DeltaE is highlighted in cyan.

 - Selecting a patch with the mouse – the before and after optimization will show in a split window with the Lab values and DeltaE information.
-Clicking outside of the color patch view will display Maximum and overall Average DeltaE.
+If no patch has been selected, the Maximum and Average delta values are displayed.

-Graph tab shows a graphical representation of the error distribution as percentiles.
+- The Graph tab shows a graphical error distribution in percentiles.

 - The Statistics tab lists statistical quantities such as maximum value, average, median, sigma, coefficient of variation as well as the ten worst measuring patches and the error distribution in 10% steps.